 The Coordinator’s work schedule may be flexible as long as essential deadlines and outcomes are achieved, since the coordinator needs to be available to take action on breaking events and other priorities, while keeping in mind that weekly hours must meet the nonexempt employee requirement.
 Travel, night and weekend work will be required from time to time.
 Reliable transportation is necessary; reimbursement will be made for work-related travel beyond commuting to and from the office.

-Submit a resume, cover letter, and writing sample to email@example.com
+Submit a resume, cover letter, writing sample and preferred salary range to firstname.lastname@example.org

 .
 Applications will be accepted on a rolling basis.
 With the COVID virus, our hiring process is on a flexible start time, inquire for details as we learn more and recommendations come from our Minnesota Governor.